colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 Even then, it was going to take 24-48 hours for that to happen!
 Some I have even seen take fourteen (yes, 14!) business days to unsubscribe!
 What?!
 Two business weeks to unsubscribe?!
 Are you kidding me?!

-## Dark Patterns
+## Deceptive Patterns

-Doug Collins, in one of his great videos on UX dark patterns below, talks about some of the ways dark patterns work.
+Doug Collins, in one of his great videos on UX deceptive patterns below, talks about some of the ways deceptive patterns work.
 The examples I used use reading patterns.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wo3OPM6jmOM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title=""></iframe>

 The &ldquo;Google Chrome Download&rdquo; uses trust and perceived value.
 Trust that you need to download Chrome.
 The perceived value that Chrome is the right browser for you to use.
 It’s almost as if Piriform is saying, &ldquo;Piriform uses Google Chrome and since you use our software, you should use what we use!&rdquo;

-Hiding this little checkbox and blurb in the bottom left corner of a dialog box is a dark pattern Don’t let anyone fool you.
+Hiding this little checkbox and blurb in the bottom left corner of a dialog box is a deceptive pattern Don’t let anyone fool you.
 More than likely (and in about 9 out of 10 cases I have seen first hand) people are going to click through and not pay any attention to that step.
 They want to download the software and use it.

 It’s a pattern that I even skip when I am installing programs.
 I consider myself a bit savvy when it comes to tech, so those times where I am clicking through because I want to install the program, this step can be skipped very easily.
 So what do we do about it?